Magnetic interactions and excitations in SrMnSb$_2$: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the U.S.~Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering.
+This work is supported by the U.S.~Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering.
+WT acknowledges support from the DOE Science Undergraduate Laboratory Internships (SULI) program.
 Ames Laboratory is operated for the U.S. Department of Energy by Iowa State University under Contract No.~DE-AC02-07CH11358.
 This research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.